 3) Speed limits

-The national speed limit is the speed limit unless otherwise stated by speed limit signs.
+The national speed limit is the limit unless otherwise stated by speed limit signs.

-There was one instance when we drove on a road with a speed limit above 80 kph and that was on the motorway outside of Stavanger.
+One road we drove on with a speed limit above 80 kph was on the motorway outside of Stavanger.
 The speed limit on that road was a blazing 90 kph (56 mph).